hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Training/01_Hourly_to_Monthly/.ipynb_checkpoints/README-checkpoint.md

 ```
 Ensure paths in shell script are correct.

-Allow edit permission for the shell script:
+Allow edit permission for the shell script, the shell files should be green after running this:
 ```
 chmod +x /path/to/yourscript.sh
 ```